svalinn/ALARA/tools/README.md

 # ALARA Output Processing

-Contained within `ALARA/tools` is the Python package, `alara_output_processing`, a module desgined for the parsing of ALARA and FISPACT-II output files into Pandas DataFrame-inherited structures, with a robust set of operations to organize and process data to user specifications.
+Contained within `ALARA/tools` is the Python package, `alara_output_processing`, a module desgined for the parsing of ALARA, FISPACT-II, and OpenMC output files into Pandas DataFrame-inherited structures, with a robust set of operations to organize and process data to user specifications.

 ## Dependencies
 - Standard Python libraries